chpaxson/chpaxson.github.io/src/projects/echo-telepresence.md

 We then settled on the parallel SCARA kinematics, as it only requires two motors per arm, and has a decent workspace for manipulation.

-My main contributions to the project were the FOC motor controller PCB design, the main controller, the kinematic modeling, and the GUI software.
+I designed the motor controller PCBs, the robot itself, the main controller hardware and firmware, and the GUI software.
+Ishaan focused on the FOC motor controller firmware (based on SimpleFOC, ported to the Raspberry Pi Pico SDK).
+David and Luz worked on previous iterations of the robot design, fabrication, and testing.

 ## FOC Motor Controller